The Communist Party of India (Marxist) has come out in nuanced and covert support of China once again.

 It was only when Stalin realised in 1950 that Nehru could become an ally of the USSR that India’s communists reversed their call for an “armed opposition to overthrow the Indian state”.

-During the Chinese aggression in 1962, the undivided CPI (the split in communist ranks happened in 1964) adopted a pro-China position and held that even donating blood to Indian jawans or raising funds for the country’s war effort was ‘anti-communist’ (read , and ).
+During the Chinese aggression in 1962, the undivided CPI (the split in communist ranks happened in 1964) adopted a pro-China position and held that even donating blood to Indian jawans or raising funds for the country’s war effort was ‘anti-communist’ (read this, this and this).